hugerte/hugerte/modules/hugerte/README.md

 -----------------
 See the monorepo root readme file for installation instructions.

 Now, build HugeRTE by using `grunt`.
-If you don't have `grunt-cli` installed globally, prefix with `yarn` to execute the local grunt.
+If you don't have `grunt-cli` installed globally, prefix with `pnpm` to execute the local grunt.
 ```
-$ yarn grunt
+$ pnpm grunt
 ```

 Build tasks